NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 ## Supply Chain Compromises

-The traditional definition of a supply chain comes from manufacturing, it is the chain of processes required to make and supply something.
+The traditional definition of a supply chain comes from manufacturing; it is the chain of processes required to make and supply something.
 It includes planning, supply of materials, manufacturing, and retail.
 A software supply chain is similar, except instead of materials, it is code.
-Instead of manufacturing it is development.
+Instead of manufacturing, it is development.
 Instead of digging ore from the ground, code is sourced from suppliers, commercial or open source, and, in general, the open-source code comes from repositories.
 Adding code from a repository means your product takes a dependency on that code.

 One example of a software supply chain attack occurs when malicious code is purposefully added to a dependency, using the supply chain of that dependency to distribute the code to its victims.
 Supply chain attacks are real.
 There are many methods to attack a supply chain, from directly inserting malicious code as a new contributor, to taking over a contributor’s account without others noticing, or even compromising a signing key to distribute software that is not officially part of the dependency.